daydy225/bloglist-frontend/readme.md

 ## step 3: Write a test which ensures that if the like button is clicked twice, the event handler the component received as props is called twice.

 ## step 4: Write a test for the new blog form.
 The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.

+# bloglist end to end testing
+## step 1: Configure Cypress for your project.
+Make a test for checking that the application displays the login form by default.